edgiese/psalmslive-scala/README.md

 1. The psalm number
 2. An optional introduction (note:  this was "verse 1" in the Masoretic rendering, but all other translations begin verse 1 with the actual poetry, which is what my representation does.)
 The introductory text may have footnotes, or use the Tetragrammaton, but has no other typographical oddities.
 3. An array of lines divided into verses.
-Each line is either:
-  1. a blank line
-  2. a line of text with indentation.
-The text has no typographical oddities except the Tetragrammaton, or a footnote anchor.
-  3. a subheading, used only in Ps.
-119 for the letters of the Hebrew alphabet.
+Each line has an indent, text, and an optional spacing afterward
 4. An array of footnotes.
 These must have a one-to-one correspondence with the anchors in the verse lines above.
 Inside the footnotes, many translations italicize alternate readings, although quotations are what my format uses.

+The text in the introduction, line text, and footnotes has the following properties:

+* The Tetragrammaton is represented by the text "LORD".
+* Typographical special characters are represented by simplified characters, i.e., a typewriter-style double quote, single quote, and '--' for an em-dash.
+* Translators' reference to original language words in the footnotes is surrounded by <angle brackets>.
+Most modern translations use italics for this.
+* Footnote anchors are represented by an asterisk (*).

-I represented this psalm structure in scala using a class.
+I represented this psalm structure in scala using a case class.
 One nice feature of Scala allowed me quite easily to implement a very nice toString method, which produces output such as this example, Psalm 3 ESV:

 ````
 Psalm 3